Atmosera-adv-sec-prep/ghas/docs/ghas.md

 # GHAS Walkthrough

 This repository leverages GitHub Advanced Security (GHAS) to demonstrate it's core functionality and features.
-Consider the sections below as a simple lab walkthrough of the various features of GHAS, how to find them, and how to enable them.

 Items with a green check (✅) are the specific learning objectives for students.
 If you are comfortable with all these items, you should have a good understanding of how to work with GHAS in an effective manner.